Relintai/pandemonium_engine_docs/03_usage/13_platform/ios/01_ios_plugin.md

 # Creating iOS plugins

+Note: the plugin needs to be ported.

 This page explains what iOS plugins can do for you, how to use an existing plugin, and the steps to code a new one.

 iOS plugins allow you to use third-party libraries and support iOS-specific features like In-App Purchases, GameCenter integration, ARKit support, and more.

 ## Loading and using an existing plugin

 An iOS plugin requires a `.gdip` configuration file, a binary file which can be either `.a` static library or `.xcframework` containing `.a` static libraries, and possibly other dependencies.
 To use it, you need to:

 1. Copy the plugin's files to your Pandemonium project's `res://ios/plugins` directory.
 You can also group files in a sub-directory, like `res://ios/plugins/my_plugin`.
 2. The Pandemonium editor automatically detects and imports `.gdip` files inside `res://ios/plugins` and its subdirectories.
 3. You can find and activate detected plugins by going to Project -> Export... -> iOS and in the Options tab, scrolling to the Plugins section.

 ![](img/ios_export_preset_plugins_section.png)